This is one of the most exclusive and best-known golf clubs in the world. But there are still several ways to get to play at Augusta

 How Can I Play Augusta National?

-This is one of the most exclusive and best-known golf clubs in the world, and the host to the only Major played at the same course every year – the US Masters.
+This is one of the most exclusive and best-known golf clubs in the world, and the host to the only Major played at the same course every year – The Masters.
 But there are still several ways to get to play at Augusta:

 1. Qualify for the US Masters.
 No, take this seriously, it may end up as your best bet.
 You don’t have to turn professional – the British Amateur Champion gets an automatic invitation.